Alfons0329/SA_Fall_2018/HW3/README.md

 pureftpd is running as pid 83241. #this shows pure-ftpd is running well
 ```

-### Trouble shooting after building pure-ftpd but still unable to connect from FileZilla
+###Step 3: Trouble shooting after building pure-ftpd but still unable to connect from FileZilla

 * Problem: Unable to connect from localhost to ftp within same PC(one in main OS and the other in the Virtual Box, the user is the one that created after installed FreeBSD)